 Unfortunately, as long as it is in their Terms and Conditions or estimate then yes your property lawyer may charge a fee for this.
 The charge is not dictated by Leeds Building Society but by your Shard End conveyancer.
 Some firms on the Leeds Building Society panel will quote an ‘acting for lender’ fee but some practices incorporate it on their overall fee.

-I have decided to exercise my right to buy my property in Shard End off the council.
-I have a mortgage offer with Santander.
+I am currently in the process of buying my council flat in Shard End.
+I have a mortgage offer with HSBC.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should use one.
+I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with HSBC, you will need to appoint a solicitor on the HSBC conveyancing panel.